dfinity/wg-identity-authentication/topics/icrcX_mnemonic_phrase_signers.md

 ##### 2.1 Relying Party Accounts

-For ICRC-34 relying party (RP) accounts, special considerations ensure consistent isolated identities:
+For relying party (RP) accounts, special considerations ensure isolated identities:

 1. **Change Index:**
    - The change index MUST be the UTF-8 encoded bits of the string "rp" represented in base 10.